Sessions

 Foto: Michiel Wijnbergh

 A first session is an intake.
-This is intended to meet each other, to clarify what it is that you wish for yourself and to check whether you are in the right place with me.
+This is intended to clarify what it is that you wish for yourself, what support you want from me, if I think I and the way that I work are suited for that and is there is a click in the way we connect.
 The intake has a fixed fee, the session price after the intake depends on your income.

 € 90 Intake